cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ## 4.4.
 Conclusion

-Finally both connectivity & FW inspection between Azure resources and branches connected to a Concentrator NVA have been achieved!
+Finally both connectivity & FW inspection between Azure resources and branches connected to a Concentrator NVA have been successfully completed!

 But admittedly with quite some complexity, as UDRs are required on every subnet of every VNET, moreover in distinct *Route tables* depending on the environment (Spoke, FW, Concentrator), in order to match the OS routing level view.

-And of course we haven't considered the scalability, which will add up to that heaviness should there be more Spokes, more subnets, more branch prefixes but less aggregation possibilities etc.
+And we haven't considered the scalability of this solution, which would add up to this heaviness should there be more Spokes, more subnets, more branch prefixes, less aggregation possibilities etc.

-Fortunately there is room for improvement and ways to simplify both the deployment and the management, as we will find out in the next Episode.
+Fortunately there is room for improvement and ways to simplify both the deployment and the management, as we will find out in the next Episode!
 ##
 ### [>> EPISODE #5](https://github.com/cynthiatreger/az-routing-guide-ep4-nva-routing-2-0) (out soon)